green-code-initiative/ecoCode-javascript/CONTRIBUTING.md

 ### In the SonarQube plugin

-The SonarQube plugin does not contain the implementation of rules, only declarations and documentations.

-Example set of files to add a rule called **"my-awesome-rule"** (SonarQube key: **EC1**):
+Now that the rule has been implemented in the ecoCode referential and its implementation written in the ESLint plugin, all that remains is to reference it in the SonarQube plugin.
+Here are the simple steps:

-- `src/main/java/io/ecocode/javascript/checks/MyAwesomeRule.java`: declaration file with the SonarQube key and the ESLint key
+1. Create a Java class in `src/main/java/io/ecocode/javascript/checks/` with the declaration of the SonarQube key and the ESLint key (check other classes to have an example)
-- `src/main/resources/rules/javascript/EC1.json`: detail of the rule for SonarQube
-- `src/main/resources/rules/javascript/EC1.html`: documentation of the rule for SonarQube

-You will also need to edit custom profile JSON file and `CheckList.java` to add your rule name in appropriate lists.
+2. Reference created in method `getAllChecks()` of Java class `CheckList` (please use alphabetical order)
+3. Add the SonarQube key of the rule in the appropriate profile Json file.

 ### Test the rule